-I’ll discuss two peculiar things about the English language that provide the ability to write outlandish and bizarre sentences.
-These two things are...
+I’ll discuss two particularly peculiar aspects of the English language that provide the ability to write outlandish and bizarre sentences:

-Where every word starts with the same letter.
+Sentences where every word starts with the same letter or sound.

-I'll start this article with a discussion of interjections.
-I was curious to see how many grammatically correct sentences I could write with interjections, as well as what crazy thoughts I may come up with.
+I'll begin this article with a discussion of interjections.
+I was curious to see how many grammatically correct sentences I could write with interjections, and what crazy thoughts I might come up with.

 As it turns out, I ended up writing the first part of this discussion by actually using interjections in most of my sentences.

 Examples of Interjections